IS4302-Eleos/Eleos/README.md

     ```
 8) Commit and push your code to your remote branch.
 9) Create pull request and merge after PR reviews.

+## Accessing Ethereum Network Data on Frontend

+We use [MetaMask](https://metamask.io) as our Ethereum gateway and wallet management during our development.
+If you wish to use a different extension, do ensure that it supports [Ethers.js](https://docs.ethers.io/v5/).

+### Setting Up Metamask

+1. Install [Metamask](https://metamask.io/download/) and set up a wallet account.
+2. Enable test networks in Metamask under `Settings > Advanced > Show Test Networks`.
+3. Add the network you plan to use in MetmMask under `Settings > Networks > Add Network`.
+      - If you are planning to run Eleos locally with default settings, you may skip this step as `localhost:8545` will be added by default for you.
+      - The default chain ID is `1337`, you may change it in the Ganache docker environment settings.
+If you do change it, please rebuild the frontend with the environment variable `CHAIN_ID=0x??` where `0x??` is the hexadecimal representation of the chain ID you chose.
+4. Switch your network in MetaMask to your newly added network.
+5. Import or create the necessary accounts.
+      - `scripts/get-ganache-accounts.sh` will provide accounts that contains 100 ETH each in your local Ganache network.
+6. Go to the frontend webpage (http://localhost/ for production, http://localhost:3000/ for development).